Richard Tobin (luthier): Personal life

+Tobin married an Irish woman named Elizabeth Daley (born c.
+1777) in Cork around the time he was working for Bartholomew Murphy.
+They had at least 4 children, George (born c.
+1809 in Cork), John (born 6 Dec 1811 in London), Elizabeth (born 18 January 1815 in London) and Esther (born c.
+1838 in London).
+On 8 Dec 1816, Tobin baptised two of his children, John and Elizabeth, in St Leonard's, Shoreditch and the family is recorded as living at Leonard Street in Shoreditch.
+On 24 May 1818, Tobin's younger son, John, died at only 6 years of age.
+By 1841, Tobin was living with his wife and two daughters at 65 New Compton Street in St Giles, London, according to the UK Census.
+He is recorded as being aged 70, suggesting that he was born 1771.
+However, it is likely that his age was estimated incorrectly by another individual in his absence.

+The parish of St Giles where they lived had a reputation for poverty and some of the worst living conditions in London at the time.
+It is possible that Tobin ended up in that part of London because of his connection to Panormo, who had also settled there with his two youngest sons.
+Panormo's son, Louis, later set up his shop in the area, as did French luthier, Georges Chanot III.
+To this day, the surrounding area of Soho in London is known for its violin makers and sellers, including Tarisio, J & A Beare, Ingles & Hayday, Bishop Instruments & Bows and Stringers of London.

 Tobin was thought to be eccentric and intemperate, often trying the temper of his employers.
 He was known to go through extended periods of heavy drinking, until all his savings were spent after which he would remain sober for several months until he had saved up enough money again.
-He failed to sustain himself as a luthier in later life, ending up in Shoreditch poorhouse.
-He died in 1847 and was buried in a pauper's grave.
+He failed to sustain himself as a luthier in later life, ending up in Shoreditch poorhouse in 1845.
+He died in early December, 1847 and was buried in a pauper's grave in St Leonard's, Shoreditch on 7 December 1847.

 Extant instruments

 It is unknown how many instruments Tobin produced in his lifetime.
 Some of them still survive today and occasionally come up for sale or auction, others are housed as part of collections or exhibits.
 However, many more are likely uncredited or branded under the names of his employers or their shops.
 One of his violins, made in London c.
 1820, is now part of The Harrison-Frank Family Foundation collection and is currently on loan to violinist Emma Pantel.
 One of Tobin's cellos, currently played by Thomas Mesa, was used to record soundtracks for the first movies ever created.
 One of his pochettes (also known as a kit or dance master's fiddle) is currently housed in the National Music Museum, Vermillion, South Dakota.

-Some of Tobin's extant instruments:
+Some of Tobin's notable instruments: